 Built in Cable lock securing 3 sets of zippers in place

 Airport Security (TSA) Locks

 With today's security measures in many international airports and those within the US and Europe, you may need a specially approved TSA (US) and HMRC (UK) lock if you want to lock your gear and avoid loosing your lock.
 These TSA locks are also keyed so that security screeners at airports and other security checkpoints can open your lock without damaging them.
-This unfortunately leaves them vulnerable to many of the same people you would like to protect your bags against in the first place, as well as anyone with a set of special keys.
-To deter pilfering of your bags at the airport, it may we worth your while to add a zip tie to our zippers in addition to your TSA lock.
+This unfortunately leaves them vulnerable to many of the same people you would like to protect your bags against in the first place, as well as anyone with a set of easy to find/make special keys.
+To deter pilfering of your bags at the airport, it may we worth your while to add a zip tie to your zippers in addition to your TSA lock.
 This may deter the occasional corrupt screener and let you know if someone has been in your bag if you receive your bag without your zip tie.

 Safe Skies and Travel Sentry icons

 Locks that can be opened with a set of TSA keys should be easily identifiable by security agents so that they are not cut with bolt cutters.
 There are two major companies (Safe Skies and Travel Sentry) that make TSA approved locks and can be identified by there logos on the face of the lock.
 Combination locks should have a key hole for a TSA key in addition to the combo.
 Some of these locks have an indicator that marks the lock after it has been opened by a TSA key, to let the owner know if someone has been in their bags.